Prospective students must consult the Postgraduate Faculty yearbook

 have the underlying scientific knowledge of the financial discipline;

 are willing to identify and accept opportunities and challenges in the financial world;

 are willing to work hard and obtain the required experience.

 No university can claim to produce ready-made financial managers.
 This is also not the purpose of the postgraduate training in Financial Management Sciences at the University of Pretoria.
 A large part of that, which the student must ultimately know and be, to qualify as successful manager, can only be instilled by practical experience and personality development.
 The main requirement, however, is that the student must have the potential ability to eventually fill a management position.
 The student therefore needs to be prepared for this goal.
 Students need to get a broad perspective of the many variables involved in being a financial manager.

 The Department of Financial Management introduced a postgraduate programme in Investment Management in 2008.
 This degree focuses on the following areas of Investment Management: Ethics, Equity Valuation, Fixed Income, Derivatives, Portfolio Management, Economics, Corporate Finance, Quantitative Methods, Alternative Investments, Behavioural Finance and Research Methodology.
 In addition to the theoretical component, the degree also incorporates a practical component.

-The PhD degree in Financial Management Sciences is obtained by completion of modules and a dissertation.
+The PhD (Financial Management Sciences) is obtained by completion of a thesis.